-Inter-company transactions during the financial year between the parent entity, Optiscan Imaging Limited and subsidiary, Optiscan Pty Ltd amounted to \$3,305,357 (2016: \$1,554,388).
+Inter-company transactions during the financial year between the parent entity, Optiscan Imaging Limited and subsidiary, Optiscan Pty Ltd amounted to \$1,438,513 (2018: \$2,249,626).
 Outstanding balances at year-end are unsecured, interest free and settlement occurs in cash.
 The balances are classified current by the parent entity.
-An impairment assessment is undertaken each financial year by examining the financial position of the subsidiaries to determine whether there is objective evidence that a related party receivable is impaired.
-When such objective evidence exists, an impairment loss is recognised.